Housing Programs in Rhode Island

 Neighborhood Opportunities Program

-The Neighborhood Opportunities Program is a unique, state-funded program that was designed to provide homes for low-wage working families and individuals with disabilities.
+The Neighborhood Opportunities Program is a unique program that was designed to provide homes for low-wage working families and individuals with disabilities.
 The program provides funds to cover the difference between the rental cost affordable to very low-wage Rhode Islanders and the cost to owners of operating the rental units.
 Essentially, NOP funding allows rents to be set at a level that is both affordable for renters and sustainable for owners.

 Over the past decade, NOP has played an instrumental role in growing the stock of affordable housing for those at the lowest end of the income ladder.
 Since its inception, NOP has contributed $44 million in gap funding for the development and operation of 1,188 units in 173 developments throughout 28 communities in Rhode Island.
 This investment has leveraged $418 million—almost $10 for every dollar invested by the State.